OWASP/www-project-developer-guide/draft/09-training-education/03-juice-shop.md

 Using a browser access `http://localhost:3000/#/` and note that you are now interacting with a deliberately insecure 'online' shopping web application, so be suspicious of everything you see :)

-Once Juice Shop is running then the next step is to follow the [Official Companion Guide][juiceguide] that can be freely downloaded from the Juice Shop shop.
+Once Juice Shop is running the next step is to follow the [Official Companion Guide][juiceguide] that can be downloaded from the Juice Shop shop.
 This guide provides overviews of each Juice Shop application vulnerability and includes hints on how to spot and exploit them.
-In the appendix you will there is a complete step-by-step solutions to every challenge for when you are stuck or curious.
+In the appendix there is a complete step-by-step solution to every challenge for when you are stuck or just curious.

 ----